markdoc/docs/pages/docs/overview.md

 #### What is the difference between Markdoc and MDX?

-MDX allows embedding JavaScript inside of Markdown (think, docs as code).
-Where as Markdoc has a strict separation between content and code (think, docs as data).
+MDX allows embedding JavaScript inside of Markdown (think: docs as code).
+Markdoc has a strict separation between content and code (think: docs as data).

 Markdoc uses a fully declarative approach to composition and flow control, where MDX relies on JavaScript/React.
 This means MDX docs can quickly become as complex as regular code which can lead to maintainability complications or a more difficult authoring environment.